ComerciaGP/addonpayments-Python-SDK/README.rst

 AddonPayments SDK Python
 ========================

-AddonPayments SDK Python is a library that allows integration with the SDKs of AddonPayments in a easy and fast way.
+AddonPayments SDK Python is a library that allows integration with the SDK's of AddonPayments in a easy and fast way.
-There are two types of integration: HPP (Hosted Payment Page) and integration API
+There are two types of integration: HPP (Hosted Payment Page) and API.

 Features
 ~~~~~~~~